 Karntakurlangu Jukurrpa, 2008

-In this stunning work the artist has created a striking matrix design using purple and yellow ochre, on a brown background that sings the story of the ancestral women dancing across the country of Mina Mina; across the terrain; around the soakages of Mina Mina and the crustations that form when rainwater recedes; through the spinifex clumps and over the sand hills.
+Internationally acclaimed artist Dorothy Napangardi is known for her striking matrix designs that sing the story of the ancestral women dancing across the country of Mina Mina; across the terrain; around the soakages of Mina Mina and the crustations that form when rainwater recedes; through the spinifex clumps and over the sand hills.
+In the painting she using purple and yellow ochre, on a brown background.

 Karntakurlangu literally translates from Warlpiri language into ‘Belonging to Women’.
 Mina Mina, a sacred women’s site, is located on the far west border of the Northern Territory, near the Western Australian border, close to the great salt lake of Lake MacKay.
 It comprises of a large claypan that fills with water after rain surrounded by large desert oak trees.